-When I graduated, after not sleeping for like 4 years because that's what they trained me to do - making 50 ad campaigns a week plus finishing a college degree plus partying - by the end of it, I was so tired felt like I didn’t want to do this [anymore].
+When I graduated, after not sleeping for like 4 years because that's what they trained me to do - making 50 ad campaigns a week plus finishing a college degree plus partying - by the end of it, I was so tired I felt like I didn’t want to do this [anymore].
 I wanted a balanced life.
-And not only do I want to balanced life, I want an interesting life.
+And not only did I want to balanced life, I wanted an interesting life.

 How did you get from college to where you are now?